josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 3 – Transfer all necessary contracts from ISOC/IAOC to the LLC 4 – Establish & implement a process to pay any employees or contractors, as necessary 5 - Agree to a transition schedule with the IAOC
-6 - Secure any necessary insurance to cover the LLC and/or LLC Board (e.g. general liability insurance, directors and officers insureance)
+6 - Secure any necessary insurance such as Commercial General Liability and other appropriate insurance policies, with appropriate coverage limits

 Medium Priority for the Interim Board:
 1 – Create a job description for the IETF Executive Director